screwdriver-cd/screwdriver/design/sd-local.md

 - Add `--local-mode` option to run Launcher binary on Local Mode
 - Not to call Screwdriver API on Local Mode
 - Use the steps information from the response of validator API in `Initialization`
-- Output the build logs to stdout instead of `log-service`
+- Output the build logs by using local-mode `log-service`
 - Add the option that run Launcher binary on Local Mode to `run.sh`

+#### Implement Local Mode `log-service`.
+Need to be implement the following:
+- Add `--local-mode` option to run `log-service` on local mode
+- On local mode, output the build logs to a file under Artifacts Directory instead of Store.
+- Need to output some simplified log to stdout so as to recognize the build progress.
+For example, output only the name of each steps.

 #### Others
 - `publish`/`promote` of any `sd-cmd` must not be executed from the `sdlocal` command.